The Kids in the Hall (TV series): Recurring sketches and characters

 An axe murderer (Foley) approaches people for favours after he has obviously committed a brutal and grisly homicide with the axe he is carrying.
 Covered in blood, he makes polite small talk with people he runs into, casually admitting he is, in fact, an axe murderer.
-Before leaving, he amiably asks whoever he talks to not to tell anyone or "Chop chop!", accompanied by a chopping motion with his axe.
+Before leaving, he amiably asks whoever he talks not to tell anyone or "Chop chop!", accompanied by a chopping motion with his axe.